Obtaining a non-domestic EPC

 If energy assessors believe they have been asked to adopt policies that are in conflict with this, they must recognise conflicts of interest and raise issues with their accreditation scheme.
 As long as they are working under the supervision of a certified energy assessor, a group of people will work on collecting information for an energy assessment.

-How long is a non-domestic EPC valid for?
+How long is a non-domestic EPC valid?

 If a building is changed to include more or less parts that are intended to be used separately, and the alteration requires the provision or extension of some of the fixed facilities for heating, hot water, air conditioning, or mechanical ventilation, the individual doing the work must give an EPC to the building’s owner after the work is completed.